 Agents don’t disappear after a sale.
-They frequently work with a client’s IT and phone vendors; they need their clients to be happy so those vendors will continue to refer business.
+They frequently work with a client’s I.T. and phone vendors; they need their clients to be happy so those vendors will continue to refer business.
 They can’t misrepresent products or services because it would not only upset their customers but ruin profitable relationships with their referral agents.

 Meanwhile, our firm has agency relationships with close to 100 carriers.
 Limiting your choices doesn’t result in the best pricing and terms.
 Even if you aren’t familiar with a carrier, your agent will be; agents help their clients make the best choices.

-Pricing: Some people believe agents are middlemen and add to the cost of the services they sell, but agents are only compensated when a sales is made.
+Some people believe agents are middlemen and add to the cost of the services they sell, but agents are only compensated when a sale is made.
 Meanwhile, carrier reps draw a salary and receive benefits; they require facilities and management – it’s much more economical to operate an agent channel than a direct sales force.

-Carrier reps are instructed to “build value”, not emphasize price.
+Carrier reps are instructed to “build value,” not emphasize price.